hpc-cofc/generic-benchmarks/compute-HPL/README.md

-# HPC benchmarks for
+# HPL benchmarks

+High-performance LINPACK (HPL) is a standard benchmark of the compute capacity of a cluster.
+It generates a random matrix that fills all the available RAM in a system and performs linear algebra operations that use up all the available CPU.

+Here we benchmark the performance of different nodes individually as well as as a larger cluster unit.
+These include

 - 10 40-core stdmem nodes
-- 1 80-core himem nodes
-- 1 80-core himem nodes
+- 1 80-core bigimem node
-- 2 -core himem nodes
+- 2 24-core gpu-containing nodes

 # HPL Input files